Chromera

-"Apicoplast" is a specialised word, derived from the word "plastid".
+C. velia uses metabolites (reduced carbon) from its chloroplast as its primary energy source.
+The same is true of another chromerid Vitrella brassicaformis.
+Together these are phylogenetically the closest known autotrophic organisms to apicomplexans, a group of aleovates that carry a non-photosynthetic plastid called the apicoplast.
+(Note: "Apicoplast" is a specialised word, derived from the word "plastid".
 Initially the word plastid was more suitable than "chloroplast" when describing organelles of apparent algal descent in any protist, but that lack any chlorophyll or light absorbing pigment.
 Those found in apicomplexan parasites are a prominent example.
-The majority of members of the apicomplexan lineage still contain a genome in the plastid, indicating the organelle of the lineage's ancestors was once photosynthetic, but these plastids have no light absorbing pigments or light reaction machinery.
+The majority of members of the apicomplexan lineage still contain a genome in the plastid, indicating the organelle of the lineage's ancestors was once photosynthetic, but these plastids have no light absorbing pigments or light reaction machinery.)
+The apicomplexans include many parasites important to human and animal health such as the malaria pathogen Plasmodium.